canonical/assets.ubuntu.com/README.md

 ### Tokens

-To interact with the assets server, you'll need to generate a token:
+To interact with the assets server, you'll need to generate an authentication token:

 ``` bash
 $ scripts/get-token.sh your-name  # Generate a new token called "your-name"